WorldOregon presents the 2020 International Speaker Series: Bridging Perspectives

 If you're a current or new member you should have already received instructions and a link for 10% off series tickets.
 If you'd like to renew or join, you can still do that today and get the best seats!

-Beginning November 18, you can purchase your tickets by calling the Portland’5 Box Office at 503-248-4910.
+You can purchase your tickets by calling the Portland’5 Box Office at 503-248-4910.
 It is also possible to purchase tickets in person at the Portland'5 Box Office at 1111 SW Broadway Ave., Portland, OR 97205.

 For additional FAQ about the 2020 International Speaker Series, click here